 A variety of resources are available for the teaching of English and these are regularly reviewed and updated by the subject coordinator.
-We use PA Plus planning and Hamilton (online planning company in line with the current curriculum requirements) as a method to plan from and a lot of resources can be found on their online facility.
-For handwriting we use Letter Join which is an online resource.
-Letters and Sounds and Jolly Phonics resources are both used in the teaching of phonics.
+We predominantly use PA Plus planning (HfL).
+Teachers ensure other units are relevant to the curriculum and meet the needs of the children.
+Little Wandle is used in the teaching of phonics.
+Practitioners in nursery will continue to use Jolly Phonics resources to support teaching of phonics, when following the Little Wandle scheme.